Olamiknight/WSIFIR/README.md

 # WSIFIR
-Whole Slide Immunofluorescence Image Registration of Mono-Modal Histopathological Images located on the AstroPath database using ANTsPy.
+Whole Slide Immunofluorescence Image Registration (WSIFIR) of Mono-Modal Histopathological Images located on the AstroPath database using ANTsPy.

 # Description